jayverhoef/MCMCharp/README.md

 Executive Summary
 -----------------

-MCMC sampling for simple harp seal model with a 2-age Leslie matrix model where parameters are stochastic from year to year, but each parameter has a common prior across years.
+MCMC sampling for a simple harp seal model with a 2-age Leslie matrix model where parameters are stochastic from year to year, but each parameter has a common prior across years.
 There are also priors on starting values for adults and pups, and a prior that controls density-dependent decay in fecundity.

 Installation
 ------------